icosa-foundation/icosa-gallery/INSTALL.md

 #### For local deployment only

+> [!NOTE]
-**Note:** For either of the above domain configurations, if you are planning on running this software on your own machine instead of a web host, you'll want to set your `.env` file to something like:
+> For either of the above domain configurations, if you are planning on running this software on your own machine instead of a web host, you'll want to set your `.env` file to something like:

 ``` bash
 DEPLOYMENT_HOST_WEB=example.localhost